-- Drop each onion ring into the flour bowl and coat completely with flour.
+- Drop each onion ring into the flour bowl and coat thoroughly with flour.

 - Carefully remove the breaded onion ring without shaking off the coating, and place it on the prepared baking sheet.

-- Repeat with the remaining onion rings placing each one on the baking sheet without touching each other.
+- Repeat with the remaining onion rings and place them on the baking sheet without touching each other.
 You can put little rings inside of big ones to save space.